franschipits/iWanderSmart/README.md

 ![Contact info image](/static/images/FrancianeSchipits.png)

 # iWanderSmart
-The iWanderSmart is an itinerary builder application made with Python and Flask.
+The iWanderSmart is an itinerary builder application made with `Python` and `Flask`.
 It is designed to improve travel planning, allowing users to create personalized travel itineraries while staying within a predefined budget.

 # Tech Stack
 - Python